Hidden-charm Hexaquarks from Lattice QCD

 and the parameterization inspired by the chiral symmetry is used in the kaon case:

-{where $m_{\pi, {\rm phys}}=135$~MeV is the physical pion mass without iso-spin symmetry breaking and QED effect.
-As shown in Fig.~\ref{fig:ratio_hadron}, all of our predictions after the continuum and chiral extrapolations agree with experimental values within {2$\sigma$ deviation}, expect the kaon mass which requires a better control on the chiral extrapolation and strange quark mass determination}.
+where $m_{\pi, {\rm phys}}=135$~MeV is the physical pion mass without iso-spin symmetry breaking and QED effect.
+In the extrapolation, the statistical errors in each ensemble are taken as independent, and the final errors are obtained after making the extrapolation.
+Systematic uncertainties and those uncertainties from the lattice spacing of the configurations are not included.
+As shown in TABLE.II, all our predictions after the continuum extrapolation and chiral extrapolation (to physical pion-mass) agree with experimental values within {2$\sigma$ deviation}, except the $\Xi_c$ and $\eta_c$ masses which require better control on the pion-mass extrapolation, charm quark mass determination and systematic error allowance\\

+Results for these states are collected in Tab.~\ref{tab:ordinary_meson}, in which we also collect the experimental measurements from Particle Data Group~\cite{Zyla:2020zbs}.
+From this table, one can notice that the newly-generated configurations can give a reasonable description of all these hadrons.
+More details about the calculation will be given in the following.

 In addition, we explore the mass-energy dispersion relations for the ordinary mesons to ensure that all the lattice discretization errors are under control.
-We have generated the two-point correlation functions for the $\pi$ and $J/\psi$ mesons at different momenta, and obtained the energy from two-state fits of the correlations.
+We have generated the two-point correlation functions for the $\pi$, $\eta_s$, and $J/\psi$ mesons at different momenta, and obtained the energy from two-state fits of the correlations.
+Some of the results are shown in Fig.~\ref{fig:dispersion-C06P30S}.
+The upper panel of Fig.~\ref{fig:dispersion-C06P30S} shows the dispersion relation for $\pi$ on the ensemble C06P30S where six momenta are chosen.
 Then the dispersion relation is parametrized as

-where $c_2$ and $c_3$ are {dimensionless} parameters to be determined from the fits.
-The deviations of $c_2$ from unity {(the speed of light)} and $c_3$ from zero characterize the discretization errors.
-The data and fit of pion with the ensembles C11P29S, C08P30S and C06P30S having $m_{\pi}\simeq 300$~MeV are shown in the upper panel of Fig.~\ref{fig:dispersion}, and the $J/\psi$ case is shown in the lower panel.
-The joint fit with three lattice spacings using the parameterization Eq.~\ref{eq:disper} (with individual $m$ at different lattice spacing) provide good $\chi^2$/d.o.f. for both cases, with

-{at $a$=0.108, 0.080, 0.054 fm, respectively.} Thus the dispersion relation for the ordinary mesons with both the light and heavy quarks can be well-respected after the continuum extrapolation.
+where $c_2$ and $c_3$ are parameters to be obtained through a fit.
+Deviations of $c_2$ from unity and $c_3$ from zero characterize the discretization errors.
+As one can see from Fig.~\ref{fig:dispersion-C06P30S}, all lattice results can be well described by Eq.~\eqref{eq:disper} with a reasonable $\chi^2/d.o.f$.
+The results $c_{2,\pi}=1.123(69)$, $c_{2,\eta_s}=1.064(47)$, $c_{2,J/\psi}=0.954(45)$ are consistent with the square of the speed of light, while the $c_3$ parameters are all close to 0.
+From the results, one can notice that the dispersion relations for the ordinary mesons with $u/d, s,c$ quarks are well-respected on these lattice configurations after the continuum extrapolation.